rgeraldes24/solc/docs/metadata.rst

       "compiler": {
         // Optional: Hash of the compiler binary which produced this output "keccak256": "0x123...",
-        // Required for Solidity: Version of the compiler "version": "0.8.2+commit.661d1103"
+        // Required for Hyperion: Version of the compiler "version": "0.8.2+commit.661d1103"
       },
       // Required: Source code language, basically selects a "sub-version"
       // of the specification
-      "language": "Solidity",
+      "language": "Hyperion",
       // Required: Generated information about the contract.
       "output": {
         // Required: ABI definition of the contract.
 See "Contract ABI Specification"